 Rachael is represented by Hales Gallery, London - New York

 Grants, awards and media appearances

 In 2010 Rachael was the Royal Academy of Arts recipient for the Red Mansion Award.
 In 2012 she was Camden Arts Centre’s Artist in Residence and in 2013 she won the Arts Foundation Award for Sculpture.
 Her work has been reviewed by the Contemporary Arts Society, the Huffington Post, and the Guardian Guide.
 Her installation work has also been included in Sculpture Now, World of Art (Thames and Hudson).

-Berthe Fortin is a designer and maker for theatre, site-specific and immersive performances, art films, and community inclusive theatre and opera.
-As a designer for the award-winning site-responsive company dreamthinkspeak.
-Berthe has worked in the costume department for Glyndebourne Festival.
+Berthe is a designer and maker for theatre, site-specific and immersive performances, art films, and community inclusive theatre and opera.
+Her work includes costumes for the award-winning site-responsive company dreamthinkspeak and working in the costume department for Glyndebourne Festival.
 Her designs for costume-based performances include collaborations with visual artists and filmmakers.

-Research Area: Costume theory and practice; the craft of costume design as creative physical practice.
+Research Area: Costume theory and practice; the craft of costume design as a creative experiential practice.

 Francesca Greatorex (FRSA) is a visiting lecturer and teaches Stage Management on the Theatre Making: Design and Technology course.